-As the origin/destination analysis demonstrates, people are making many trips within their community and the immediate surrounding areas, and fewer trips further away.
+As the origin/destination analysis demonstrat people are making many trips within their community and the immediate surrounding areas, and fewer trips further away.
 Residents have indicated there is a lack of convenient public transit.
-During the community pop-up event in Parlier, participants indicated that public transportation is one of the top five items of importance at resiliency hubs.
-Further, given the high poverty rates in these communities, it is difficult for residents to afford to own a vehicle.
-If they do, they pay a significant portion of their income in vehicle costs.
-Many residents share a vehicle with family members or friends, which limits access.
+During the community pop-up event in Parlier, participants indicated that public community.
+Biking provides a zero-emission transportation is one of the top five items of transportation alternative that has a relatively importance at resiliency hubs.
+Further, given low cost of administration compared to the high poverty rates in these communities, microtransit or EV charshare.
+Bikeshare in rural it is difficult for residents to afford to own a communities can be operated in the form of a vehicle.
+If they do, they pay a significant portion community library, where riders can take out a of their income in vehicle costs.
+Many residents bike, just like they would a library book.

+share a vehicle with family members or friends, which limits access.